francescovitale/anova/README.md

 To run the script, at least two input arguments are required: the first lists the factor(s) (if two factors are analyzed, they must be separated by an underscore character "_").

-Following is a sample script execution:
+Following is a sample script execution command:

 testbed_analysis WS_NC Accuracy.csv